alex-nvmz/ripa2tan_epi/README.md

 ---

 Analyses for the trend:
-- Comment on shape (increase/decrease)
+- (Average level) Average trend level for Moshi and Siha, then the difference
+- (Average slope) Average yearly trend change for Moshi and Siha, then the difference
+- (Level at specific times) Trend change from {start} to {end} for Moshi and Siha, then the difference
-- Estimate trend change from 2012-01 to 2021-12 (absolute and percentage)
+	- Environmental: from 2012-01 to 2021-12
-- (Estimate slope and point period of greatest change)
-- (Estimate difference in trends between Moshi and Siha)
+	- Disease: from 2014-01 to 2022-12

 ---

 **Specific steps**:

 - Linear prediction of 2022 population: **`population_imputed.csv`**
+- Description of 2012-2021(22) environmental variables using GAM
+- Prediction of missing environmental data for 2014-2021: **`environmental_imputed.csv`**.
+For variables:
+    - `total_rainfall`
+    - `n_raindays`
+    - `greenness`
+    - `utci`
+- Updated disease groupings with clinical team input.
+Filtering out disease with many missings or low incidence rates. **`disease_processed.csv`**
 - Description of 2014-2022 incidence rates using GAM
-- Description of 2012-2021(22) environmental variables using GAM
-- Prediction of missing environmental data for 2014-2021: **`environmental_imputed.csv`**

-#### GAM specification (1)
+##### GAM specification (1)

 We employed penalized generalized additive models (GAMs) to decompose the different time series into trend and seasonal components.
 The models were of the following form:

 $$